-Advisors
+Official Advisors

-Official Advisors (non Council-members) to the Standing Committees are appointed by the Council for a two-year term.
+Official Advisors (non Council members) to the Standing Committees are appointed by the Council for a two-year term.
 New advisors can be appointed at any meeting of the Council.
-In most cases, nominations are made by the candidate's NMA, although the Committee or Council (or their members) may nominate individuals as well.
+In most cases, nominations are made by the candidate's medical association, although the Committee or Council (or their members) may nominate individuals as well.
+Nominees must be members in good standing of constituent members, or Associate Members, or Officials or staff of the Association.